 Though Luzhny made 110 appearances for the club and was part of the double winning squad in the season of 01/02 season that lifted the Premier League and FA Cup.
 He was signed to provide cover for Lee Dixon but was unable to put the England international out of the starting role.
 While Luzhny never cemented a starting position with the Gunners, Lauren was signed a year later as Dixon’s long-term replacement and flourished in filling the role left by the England international.

-So there are the Worst Arsenal right backs to grace to the club, have a vote below and get your Worst in the all-time Arsenal Worst XI.
+So there are the Worst Arsenal right backs to grace the club.